-I put my hands under his head and hips and pulled him off the edge of the driveway into a bed of pine needles as gently as I could, leaving a crimson smear against the black surface and all over my unclean hands.
+I put my hands under his head and hips and pulled him off the edge of the driveway into a bed of dead pine needles as gently as I could, leaving a crimson smear against the black surface and all over my unclean hands.
 He winced subtly, his eyes widening in acknowledgment of a more acute moment of pain.
 I winced too.
 I wanted to scream, I wanted to breath fire, I wanted to pour out my wrath on sin and death and suffering, I wanted to punish the darkness with searing light and the silence with shattering thunder.
 But I kept quiet.
 I didn’t want to add any more panic to the moment already wrapping around Ringo’s thick copper neck, shortening his breath in the long dawn of night.
 So I told him one last time that I was so, so sorry, that he had done nothing wrong, that he was such a good dog, that none of this was his fault, that I’m the guilty one, that it was because of my divided heart that his was now broken, that his blood was forever on my hands.
+I was the worst of all the world in that moment, the chief among murderers.
 I felt it would take no less than hellfire to burn the stain off my hands, or perhaps burn my hands off the stain.
-[At least it felt like that in the moment.
-It’s wearing off.
-The heart is fickle.
-Pilate’s basin will do.]

 Ringo, like all the beasts of the field, would have to die because I willed him to death, because I willed the death of all things.
 God entrusted his creaturely world to human care, and we turned on God and on each other and on all God’s critters and creatures.
 We were created to be God-reflecting masters of a good garden world (Gen. 1-2) but became blood-thirsty tyrants of a shadowy desert wasteland (Gen. 3-rest of the Bible).
 All of our creation companions now rightly live in the “fear and dread” of us (Gen. 9:2), most species simply keeping a safe distance from us, preferring flight over fight unless backed into a corner.
 But one species above the rest has not allowed their fear of our dominion to drive them to rebel against it.
 They insist on acknowledging our presence as the presence of royalty, humbly moving toward us, bowing before us, sitting at our feet.
 They can still perhaps see reflections, refractions rather, of Light splintering through us from the shadows that come out of us.
 Ringo seemed only to see my God-given light as though I were its source, as though I weren’t its eclipse.
 So he trusted me, his master, with his life.
 But I betrayed him, the most loyal of all God’s creatures.
 He entrusted his life to me and I ensnared him in my death.